jeffbass/com-yin-yang-ranch/docs/native-plants/index.md

 ## Food Crops the Critters Share
 Sometimes we plant things just to see how long they'll last.
-It's fun watching a Monarch Caterpillar stip all of the leaves off a large native milkweed plant in a single day.
+It's fun watching a Monarch Caterpillar strip all of the leaves off a large native milkweed plant in a single day.
 We always trying new plants to see what the critters are willing to share with us.
 We will update this page with some of what we learn.